andgineer/TRegExpr/docs/tregexpr_interface.rst

 Set this property if you want to override case-insensitive functionality.

-Create set it to RegExprInvertCaseFunction (InvertCaseFunction by default)

 Compile
 ~~~~~~~

+Compiles regular expression.

-[Re]compile r.e.
-Useful for example for GUI r.e. editors (to check all
+Useful for example for GUI regular expressions editors - to check regular expression
-properties validity).
+without using it.

 Dump
 ~~~~

-dump a compiled regexp in vaguely comprehensible form
+Show ``P-code`` (compiled regular expression) as human-readable string.

 Global constants
 ----------------